shuohuangGIT/PACE/README.md

 The files named module*.py are building different physical processes.
 For example, module_migration.py builds migration process. (is the name module good?)
 The file extra_funcs.py defines some extra functions used in the files. parames.py defile some constants used in OL18.py.

-However, venice.py, symmetric_matrix.py are src files of Venice.
+However, venice.py, symmetric_matrix.py are src files of Venice (Wilhlem et al. in prep).
 OL18.py is the source file to calculate pebble accretion \citep{Ormel & Liu 2018}.